 Determining the fair value of the reporting units required the use of significant judgment, including assumptions about future revenues and expenses, capital expenditures and changes in working capital and discount rates, which are based on our annual operating plan and long-term business plan.
 These plans take into consideration numerous factors including historical experience, anticipated future economic conditions, and growth expectations for the industries and end markets in which the reporting unit participates.
 The level of judgment and estimation is inherently high.
-We have evaluated numerous factors and made significant assumptions, which include the severity and duration of the business disruption, the potential impact on customer demand, the timing and degree of economic recovery and ultimately, the combined effect of these assumptions on our future operating results and cash flows.
 These assumptions are determined over a six year long-term planning period.
 The six year growth rates for revenues and operating profits vary for each reporting unit being evaluated.
-Revenues and operating profit beyond 2029 are projected to grow at a perpetual growth rate of 3.0%.
+Revenues and operating profit beyond 2030 are projected to grow at a perpetual growth rate of 3.0%.

 Discount rate assumptions for each reporting unit take into consideration our assessment of risks inherent in the future cash flows of the respective reporting unit and our weighted-average cost of capital.
-We utilized a discount rate ranging from 10.5% to 12.0% for each reporting unit in determining the discounted cash flows in our fair value analysis.
+We utilized a 10.0% discount rate for each reporting unit in determining the discounted cash flows in our fair value analysis.